alloin/alloin.org/pages/05.examples/03.ani_me/docs.md

 visible: true
 ---

-Ani-Me is a combination of python, flask, nginx and UGATIT.
+Ani-Me is a combination of python, flask, javascript, nginx and UGATIT.

 [Demo](http://anime.ohrly.net/)